Explaining financial market infrastructure

 Criteria and Risk-Management Standards for Prominent Payment Systems

 The Bank's responsibilities under the Payment Clearing and Settlement Act

 Since 1996, Canada’s Payment Clearing and Settlement Act (PCSA) has conferred on the Bank of Canada specific responsibilities and powers for the oversight of FMIs.
-The Act recognizes the essential role of the major clearing and settlement systems (also known as financial market infrastructures (FMIs)) in the Canadian economy, and of the importance of regulatory oversight of them.
+The Act recognizes the essential role of the major clearing and settlement systems (also known as FMIs) in the Canadian economy, and of the importance of regulatory oversight of them.

 Oversight responsibilities for clearing and settlement systems

-The PCSA provides the Bank with two main responsibilities:
+The PCSA provides the Bank with two main oversight responsibilities: